If you have been awarded an Employment Tribunal award or ACAS settlement and are having trouble getting what's due to you, help is at hand.

 There is NO minimal award value to use this route - normally a judgment must be £600 or above for transfer to the High Court for enforcement, but this does not apply to employment tribunal awards.

-Even better, there is no abortive fee if enforcement is unsuccessful (for example, if there are no assets to seize, the defendant cannot be traced or is bankrupt, or insolvent in the case of a company).
+Even better, there is no compliance fee if enforcement is unsuccessful (for example, if there are no assets to seize, the defendant cannot be traced or is bankrupt, or insolvent in the case of a company).

 This means that your maximum outlay is just the £66 fee for the writ.
 And, if enforcement is successful, this fee is recovered from the defendant.